cmpsc100-allegheny-college/bodega/README.md

 ### "List" files

-**You must create a branch named for your department in which to conduct your work.**
+**Each member of the neighborhood must create a branch named for your department in which to conduct your work for your bodega.**

 To stock your bodega, each group member is in charge of a single "department" (i.e. category) of items to stock.
 To stock a department, you must first have a list of items to stock!
 Here, each person must create a _single_ `*.list` file containing a new item on each line.